GhazaleZe/MyDataBaseLab/README.md

 # MyDataBaseLab      :smiley:

 > I'm passing this database lab from home because of COVID-19 :mask:.
 > I wish good health for people all over the world  	:heart:
+> If you have a question or idea, check the [Discussions](https://github.com/GhazaleZe/MyDataBaseLab/discussions/1)

 ## Requirements:
  - I'm using **Microsoft SQL Server** and **Visual Studio Code**  on Ubuntu for this lab.